Intermesh/groupoffice-docs/developer/server/cli.rst

 Group Office also has a Command Line Interface.
 To implement this do the following:

-1. Create a controller that extends the abstract controller in your module:
+1. Create a controller that extends the abstract controller in folder 'go/modules/tutorial/music/cli/controller':

    .. code:: php